Léopold Lambert – New York on April 29, 2014

-Every time we refer to recently deceased lawyer Jacques Vergès, it seems like some discursive precautions need to be taken.
-This is likely to be because commentators stop at the name of his clients (Klaus Barbie, Slobodan Milošević, Carlos, etc.) without listening to Vergès’s plea that significantly complexities these defenses.
-What he calls himself “rupture defense” or “rupture strategy” is not really a defense; quite on the contrary, it is an offensive against the very principles that set the prosecution.
-The trial of Djamila Bouhired in 1957 is particularly illustrative of this strategy.
+Every time one refers to recently deceased lawyer Jacques Vergès, it seems like some discursive precautions need to be taken.
+This is likely to be because commentators deliberately stop at the name of his clients (Klaus Barbie, Slobodan Milošević, Carlos, etc.), without listening to Vergès’ plea, which significantly render more complex these defenses.
+What he calls himself “rupture defense” or “rupture strategy” is not actually a defense; quite on the contrary, it is an offensive against the very principles that set the prosecution.
+The historical trial of Djamila Bouhired in 1957 is particularly illustrative of this strategy.

-The point of rupture consists precisely in the categorical refusal to recognize the legitimacy of the court itself, as well as the larger authority it represents.
+The point of rupture consists instead in the categorical refusal to recognize the legitimacy of the court itself, as well as the larger authority that it represents.
 In the case of colonial Algeria, this means denying the right for a French court to judge Algerians, and rather than defending the position of Bouhired, to attack colonialism itself.
-Vergès, who is particularly fond of the literary genre offered by tragedy as we will see later, regularly tells the story of Bouhired bursting in laughter when receiving her condemnation to death — she is finally pardoned and liberated in 1962 — and the judge reacting to this laughter by telling her: “Don’t laugh Miss, this is serious!”
+Vergès, who was particularly fond of the literary genre offered by tragedy as we will see later, regularly tells the story of Bouhired bursting in laughter when receiving her condemnation to death — she was finally pardoned and liberated in 1962 — and the judge reacting to this laughter by telling her: “Do not laugh Miss, this is serious!”
 The laughter is the most dramatic evidence of the impossibility of a dialogue between the accuser and the accused.
 As Henri Bergson wrote in Laughter: An Essay on the Meaning of the Comic (1900), laughter is essentially functions on a discrepancy.
-In this case, the discrepancy consists in what both parties recognize as legitimate authority; the surprised outrage of the judge symptomazing his absolute impossibility to understand the first thing about Bouhired’s position.
+In this case, the discrepancy consists in what both parties recognize as legitimate authority; the dumbstruck outrage of the judge that betray his absolute impossibility to understand the first thing about Bouhired’s position.

 Vergès often refers to Antigone (see this 2009 lecture for example) as paradigmatic of his interpretation of justice — the comparison with tragedy being admittedly a way to dramatize his own role.
-In the past, I have distinguished two types of crimes (see past article) that I can briefly summarize as the selfish crime (murdering someone for one’s own interest for example) and the crime against the law itself (like in the case of Rosa Park sitting in the white section of the Montgomery bus); Antigone, however offers a third type: the necessary crime.
+In the past, I have analyse the difference between two types of crimes (see past article): the selfish crime (murdering someone for one’s own interest for example) and the crime against the law itself (like in the case of Rosa Park sitting in the white section of the Montgomery bus).
+Antigone, however, offers a third type: the necessary crime.
 Such a crime is not a crime against the law itself but, rather, a crime that is characterized by the impossibility of its perpetrator not to commit it, and therefore also by the acceptance of its consequences.
-Antigone cannot not bury her brother Polynice after he was killed by the ruler himself, her other brother King Creon.
+Antigone cannot not bury her brother Polynice after he was killed by the ruler himself, her uncle King Creon.
 The latter who had forbid anyone to bury Polynice, judges Antigone and condemns her to death.
 She does not try to defend herself; on the contrary, she attacks the legitimacy of Creon to have issued such an unjust order.